opeolluwa/backend-for-humans/src/module_5/scripts/using-variables.md

 # Using Variable

-Variables are not typical to Shell scripting, we'll see them a lot in the modules to come.
-That said, variables are like special containers for holding values.
-The values they hold can be just about anything you as the programmer can think of.
+Variables are not only typical to Shell scripting, we'll see them a lot in the modules to come.
+They are like special containers for holding values.
+The values they hold can be just about anything you as the programmer can think of and they are identified by the name we give them.

 Variable allow us to easily mutate (change, update ) a value.
 Before going on to dealing with variables in Shell scripting, it would suffice to examine how